Frequently Asked Questions

 How do I get to Student Health Services?

-Parking is available in the Bull Street Parking Garage located behind the Thomson Student Health Center.
+The buildings are located side by side behind the Russell House Univeristy Union.
+Parking is available in the Bull Street Parking Garage located behind the buildings.
 If picking up a prescription, you can park in the garage for free for up to 30 minutes; show the parking attendant your receipt.

 The closest shuttle stop is on the Green Line stop #4 (Coker Life Sciences at Sumter Street behind the Longstreet Theatre).